Your Child's Thoracic Insufficiency Syndrome Evaluation and Treatment Planning

 - Dynamic MRI — this test gives clinicians an inside view of your child's chest and allows us to see exactly how your child’s thoracic insufficiency syndrome is affecting air supply to their lungs.

-- Consultative exams with pulmonary, general surgery, physical therapy, orthopaedics and other departments or specialties as needed.
+- Consultative exams with pulmonary, general surgery, physical therapy, orthopedics and other departments or specialties as needed.

 Recommendations after your child’s initial TIS evaluation

-Once all of the consults, testing and imaging are completed, the multidisciplinary team at CHOP meets to discuss the best treatment for your child.
-Each specialist involved in your child's care will weigh in with their opinions.
+Once all the consultations, testing and imaging are completed, the multidisciplinary team at CHOP meets to discuss the best treatment for your child.
+Each specialist involved in your child's care will weigh in on the different treatment approaches that may be available to your child, including:

-Once the team reaches a consensus about the best treatment option or options for your child, we will meet with your family to discuss our recommendations and answer any questions you may have.
+We will then meet with your family to discuss our recommendations and answer any questions you may have.
 If surgery is recommended and accepted by your family, we will move forward.

 - An initial consultation with Dr. Cahill, Dr. Anari or Dr. Flynn+

-- Follow-up (one overnight stay every 6-9 months until your child reaches skeletal maturity)
+- Follow-up visits until your child reaches skeletal maturity

-+ In many cases, we try to combine the initial consultation and testing into one visit
++ In many cases, we try to combine the first consultation and testing into one visit

 International patients